-Dedicated Attorneys Ready to Fight for You
+Dedicated Workplace Injury Lawyers Ready to Fight for You

 While the state of Alabama has been noted as being among 15 states with incident rates significantly lower than the national average, workplace injuries still do happen.
 A catastrophic workplace accident can leave you with severe injuries, out of work, and even permanently disabled.
-While you may hope that workers’ compensation will help to ease any financial issues you may face, the unfortunate reality is that it is usually not enough – especially when dealing with life-changing injuries.
+While you may hope that workers’ compensation will help ease any financial issues you may face, the unfortunate reality is that it is usually not enough – especially when dealing with life-changing injuries.

 Types of Workplace Accidents Farris, Riley & Pitt, LLP Can Help You With

 According to the National Safety Council, a worker gets injured on the job every seven seconds in the U.S. Tragically, the vast majority of these accidents are preventable.

 In the state of Alabama, three industry sectors accounted for 77 percent of all occupational injuries and illnesses in 2021: trade, transportation, and utilities; manufacturing; and education and health services.
 Employers and employees in these sectors must be extremely cautious, especially when dealing with hazardous materials or dangerous equipment.

 Alabama’s private industries reported approximately 32,600 nonfatal injuries and illnesses in 2021.
 These numbers illustrate how many hardworking individuals deal with life-altering injuries on a daily basis.

 Remember that you do have a voice and the right to seek justice for the negligence of your employer or a 3rd party.
 The committed and experienced workplace injury lawyers at Farris, Riley & Pitt, LLP are more than capable of successfully representing you if you have suffered any of the following work-related accidents: